Oracle 11g AWR (Automatic Workload Repository)

 In this example, an HTML report is chosen.

-5. A list of available database Ids and instance numbers are displayed:
+database Ids and instance numbers are displayed:

 6. Instances in this Workload Repository schema